 If your dispensary does not have a receptionist, this article may not be for you.
 However, it might be a good idea to consider adding this role to your roster and workflow.
 You may think that a security guard is good enough to kick off the customer journey at your dispensary, but consider this—adding a receptionist can be integral in providing an amazing experience for customers and unlocking potential sales opportunities.

 With Meadow as your guide, taking that first step couldn't be easier.
-Our tailored solution helps receptionists build a system for success, allowing them to create repeatable processes with verifiable data—so customers feel comfortable and confident when entering your cannabis retail storefront.
+Our tailored solution helps cannabis businesses build a system for success, allowing them to create repeatable processes with verifiable data—ultimately leading to increased efficiency and customer satisfaction.

 Here are some tips to help you master the customer intake flow and keep your customers coming back as loyal patrons for years to come.